Women’s Giving Circle

 The Women’s Giving Circle is a group of local women who make a collective, powerful impact on Ripley County.
 Our mission is to empower and inspire women and children by strategically directing funds to local nonprofit organizations addressing critical needs.
 Through this model of citizen philanthropy, every member has a voice in the grantmaking process, ensuring that our resources are invested directly where they can create the most significant and lasting change for our community’s women and children.

-Our Women's Giving Circle
+2026 Women's Giving Circle

-Join the 2026 Women's Giving Circle
+Join the 2026 Women's Giving Circle or Purchase a Ticket for an Event

 Membership: $100